 - Karlsruhe is home to the first tram worldwide and the current 600 million Euro project that allows trams and regular trains to ride on the same tracks

-- Straßburg, the seat of the European Parliament also serves as a great example for the Renaissance of the street car during the 1990’s.
+- Strasbourg, the seat of the European Parliament, also serves as a great example for the Renaissance of the street car during the 1990’s.

-- Mulhouse, a former car city with one of the youngest streetcar networks in Europe that connect the surrounding countryside with the first tram train in France
+- Mulhouse, a former car city with one of the youngest street car network in Europe that connect the surrounding countryside with the first tram train in France

 - Basel has a transboundary street car network and a proportion of it is for public transportation with a modal split of 27% of people using public transportation